dakrone/clj-http/Readme.md

 (client/get "http://foo.com" {:proxy-host "127.0.0.1" :proxy-port 8118})
 ```

+You can also specify the `proxy-ignore-hosts` parameter with a list of
+hosts where the proxy should be ignored.
+By default this list is
+`#{"localhost" "127.0.0.1"}`.

 ### Keystores and Trust-stores

 When sending a request, you can specify your own keystore/trust-store